Destinations Greece Athens

 70-min cab · The sunset temple · Not strictly Saronic

-Not an island and not strictly Saronic — but the cliff-edge Temple of Poseidon on the southern tip of Attica is the canonical Athens day trip nobody regrets.
-70 km / 75 minutes by cab from central Athens (or KTEL bus from Mavromateon Square for €7); 15 of the original 34 marble columns still standing on the cliff edge above the Aegean.
+Not an island and not strictly Saronic, but the cliff-edge Temple of Poseidon on the southern tip of Attica is the classic Athens day trip nobody regrets.
+70 km and 75 minutes by cab from central Athens (or the KTEL bus from Mavromateon Square for €7), with 15 of the original 34 marble columns still standing above the Aegean.
 Lord Byron carved his name on a pillar in 1810.
-Time it for sunset; the light goes amber and the temple's white marble does what it was designed to do.
+Time it for sunset, when the light goes amber and the white marble does what it was cut to do.
 Pair with dinner at Matsuhisa at the Astir on the way back.

 70-min cabSunset arrivalByron's carving on pillar